dotlang/language/README.md

 ```

 ### Functions
-Functions can are a piece of code which accepts a tuple (named, unnamed or literal) and returns any type.
+Function is a piece of code which accepts a tuple and can return a single value.
 So any feature of a tuple/types, is supported for input or output of a function.
+If you want to use a tuple instead of entries of a function, you must explode it first unless function input is the tuple itself.
 ```
 func my_func1(x: int, y: int) -> float { return x/y }
-func my_func1(int) -> float { return $/3 } ;you can omit input name (like an unnamed tuple) func my_func(5) -> { 6+1 } ;if input is a literal, any call which evaluates to that literal, will call this version func my_func(5:int) -> 9
+func my_func1(int) -> float { return $/3 } ;you can omit input name (like an unnamed tuple) func my_func(y:int, x:int) -> { 6+y+x } ;based on runtime arguments, one of implementations will be choosed
+func my_func(5, x:int) -> { 6+x } ;if input is a literal, any call which evaluates to that literal, will call this version func my_func(5:int) -> 9
 func my_func2(x: int, y: int = 11 ) -> float { return x/y }  ;you can set default value
 func my_func3(x: int, y: int) -> x/y  ;you can omit {} if its a single expression